 Graphics and animation are undoubtedly the high point.
 Extremely polished, they rival any competing SNES product from the era.
-Dennis in particular has enough frames of animation to maneuver convincingly, his acrobatics easily as fluid as the 1986 cartoon I grew up watching.
+Dennis, in particular, has enough frames of animation to manoeuvre convincingly, his acrobatics easily as fluid as the 1986 cartoon I grew up watching.

 Parallax backgrounds are equally eye-catching, those in the park areas setting the bar unreachably high for pint-sized cartoon characters, even balancing on the top rung of an extendable ladder, on tip-toes.

 Several stratum of cloud glide by at varying velocities over quaint, mountainous hamlets overlooking a picturesque lake’s shimmering, undulant reflections.
 Well, the backdrop is motionless in the Amiga interpretation.
 Stunning either way!
 Just bare with me while I make that my new desktop wallpaper.

 Controls often let the side down in action games.
 Not here, they’re almost as refined as in Addams Family, the pinnacle of tight, competent coding in my opinion, at least where the Amiga is concerned.
 Dennis does what you expect him to do in a responsive, predictable manner.
 Collision detection seems accurate too so it’s not that making the game such an uphill battle.
 That we can put down to my incompetence, a never-ending stream of respawning baddies, and a journey so long it would make Frodo Baggins turn green with trepidation.

 Although Ben was still very young when he coded Dennis for the Amiga, it was by no means his first rodeo.
 This wouldn’t be immediately apparent from looking at a games database such as Moby, Hall of Light or Lemon Amiga because the information wasn’t available to them.